Tanks of the Ukrainian Army: Sources of tanks for Ukrainian ground forces

-From 1991 the Ukrainian Ground Forces bought its military equipment only from Russia and other CIS states, as well as locally producing some of their own equipment.
+From 1991, the Ukrainian Ground Forces bought its military equipment only from Russia and other CIS states, as well as locally producing some of their own equipment.
 Until 2014 and the start of the war in Donbas, the defence industry in Ukraine produced equipment mostly for export.
+The Kharkiv Morozov Machine Building Design Bureau abbreviated KMDB, a Ukrainian state-owned company in Kharkiv, Ukraine, designed armoured vehicles, including the T-80UD and T-84 main battle tanks.
+The T-84 entered service with the Military of Ukraine in 1999, and the more advanced Oplot version in 2001.
+The T-84-120 and Yatagan has been developed employing an auto-loaded 120mm tank gun which fires NATO ammunition as well as ATGMs.